necolas/react-native-web/website/guides/getting-started.md

 There are properties that do not work across all platforms.
 All web-specific props are annotated with `(web)` in the documentation.

+### ResizeObserver

+To observe layout changes and fire [`onLayout`](https://facebook.github.io/react-native/docs/view.html#onlayout) when elements are resized, React Native for Web uses the [`ResizeObserver` API](https://wicg.github.io/ResizeObserver/).
+Browsers that don't support this API require a [polyfill](https://github.com/que-etc/resize-observer-polyfill) for this feature.